se-edu/learningresources/contents/dart/Dart.md

 * Dart is using a C-style syntax: it won't be a surprise if a function written in Java can be compiled and run in Dart with minor (or no) changes.
 * Dart is a **strongly-typed** language with type-inference support: static typing makes IDE much more helpful and if your program compiles, it most likely works just fine.
 * You may find your favorite syntax (sugar) in Dart, for example
-  * Similar to JavaScript: arrow functions, named parameters (more on that later)
+  * Similar to JavaScript: arrow functions
   * Similar to Kotlin: `get` and `set` keywords for OOP, null safety syntax

 ### Limitations